kenneth558/Arduino-home-thermostat-TTGO-XI-WeMo-XI-Leonardo-Mega2560-Nano-Uno/README.md

 -  Etc., etc.!
 See the help screen for details.

 This sketch occupies all or nearly all available flash (program) memory in boards having 32K of flash.
-Therefore, you'll not be able to add features in some 32K flash Arduinos.
+Therefore, you'll not be able to add features in some 32K flash Arduinos, and some boards will lack the "auto" thermostat mode for the same reason.
 Actual compiled sketch size varies in the range of 27K-28K, so boards that allow the entirety of the 32K flash for the user's sketch will have some flash space available for you to add features.
 Note that certain of these boards don't even have have enough flash to both initialize EEPROM and advance to production environment operation in the same compilation.
 Be prepared to compile twice for Leonardo, TTGO, Micro, et. al.; once for EEPROM intitializing and the final time for production environment operation.
 SUPPORTING LIBRARIES CAN ALWAYS INCREASE IN THEIR COMPILED SIZES!
 IF THAT HAPPENS, THIS SKETCH PROBABLY WON'T FIT IN SOME BOARDS THAT I AM CLAIMING IT FITS IN AT THIS TIME.

 TTGO XI/WeMo XI NOTE:  This board trades flash to simulate EEPROM at a cost of 2 to 1.
 This sketch assumes your compiler EEPROM command line settings are set for 1K EEPROM.
 That is the minimum block size of EEPROM the board allows.